ABOUT THE MAGAZINE

 Euro 2020 (in 2021) was not what Michel Platini had in mind when he conceived of a European Championship spread across 12 nations.
-It will be a grand test for the rebirth of football as a spectator sport, or, as the German philosopher, Wolfram Eilenberger, calls it in his exclusive interview, a “laboratory for the future”.
-There will be fans present, but not as many as hoped for, so this will be a strange tournament.
-The German word ‘Geisterspiele’ sums up the experience best.
-‘Ghost games.’
-But in his essay one of the world’s great football writers, David Winner, says that the basics, the infinite web of stories we tell about football, are unchanged.
-Just that the mediums we consume it through are different.
+It was, indeed, a grand test for the rebirth of football as a spectator sport, or, as the German philosopher, Wolfram Eilenberger, calls it in his exclusive interview, a “laboratory for the future”.
+There were many fans present, just not as many as hoped for, so this was a strange tournament.
+But in his essay one of the world’s great football writers, David Winner, says that the basics, the infinite web of stories we tell about football, are, and were, largely unchanged.
+Just the mediums we consume it through are different.
 He argues that the game will always endure.
 But as is shown by the problematic hosts Baku as well as Budapest the old idea of using sport to enhance a government’s image abroad or at home is still being used to great effect.
 Football has certainly helped shine a light upon the fight against the corrupt regime in Belarus, just as it makes us face hard truths about nationalism in the Balkans.